qst0/fortunes/README.md

 Here is a collection of the words I've found on small bits of paper:

 ```
+Pray for what you want.
+But work for the things you need.
 Share your abundant humor with others.
 Your personality is fueled by the fascination you feel for life.
 Make time for a relaxing vacation.